2010 Seattle Seahawks season: Week 10: at Arizona Cardinals

 Hoping to rebound from their loss to the Giants the Seahawks flew to University of Phoenix Stadium for an NFC West rivalry match against the Cardinals.
 In the first quarter the Seahawks trailed early as running back Tim Hightower got a 2-yard touchdown run.
 They replied with running back Marshawn Lynch getting a 1-yard touchdown run.
 They took the lead with kicker Olindo Mare getting a 41-yard field goal, but the Cardinals replied with kicker Jay Feely nailing a 23-yard field goal.
 They took control with quarterback Matt Hasselbeck completing a 63-yard touchdown pass to wide receiver Deon Butler.
 This was followed in the third quarter by a 34, 19 and 23-yard field goal from Mare.
 In the fourth quarter Mare got another 19-yard field goal to put the Seahawks up 29–10.
 The Cardinals responded with quarterback Derek Anderson making a 2-yard touchdown pass to wide receiver Early Doucet (with a successful two-point conversion as Anderson found wide receiver Larry Fitzgerald), but the Seahawks put the game away with running back Justin Forsett getting a 4-yard touchdown run.

 With the win, not only did the Seahawks improve to 5–4, but they swept the Cardinals for the first time since 2005.
+This was also their first win at University of Phoenix Stadium.